mcncm/hafnia/README.md

 tied to one platform.
 Many are either embedded in some difficult metalanguage<sup>1</sup>, or are better understood as bare-bones circuit-building libraries.
-They're all perfectly nice, though--I just wanted one with Cavy's features!
+They're all perfectly nice, though--I just wanted one with Hafnia's features!
 I hope you enjoy it, too.

 **All the examples below are written as though the implementation were complete, which it is not.
 Only some of these things actually work, and they’re not documented yet.**

-[1] Cavy can also be used in this way, but need not be!
+[1] Hafnia can also be used in this way, but need not be!

 [2] Its syntax and semantics are *strongly* inspired by rust.
 As a result, you'll find that while its parser and backend are *de novo*, many of the IR data